siakhorsand/Blackjack-Project.py/README.md

-# A fully functional Python-based Blackjack game.
+# A fully functional Blackjack game.
-More work in progress...
+Improvements to the Dealer algorithms in the works..